 Doug then took a small inheritance and invested it in a highly speculative local start-up company that ended up making a few million dollars.
 Every penny of those earnings has gone into funding CKF along with money from some forest and farmland he and his wife donated to the foundation.

 The Choose Kindness Foundation launched in February 2021.

 The Origin Story

-During his 35-year career, University of Oregon Professor Emeritus, Doug Carnine, Ph.D., taught about, conducted research on, and advocated for improved education for vulnerable children—the poor, handicapped, English language learners, and children of color.
+During his 35-year career, University of Oregon Professor Emeritus, Doug Carnine, Ph.D., taught about, conducted research on, and advocated for improved education for vulnerable children including economically disadvantaged, children with disabilities, English language learners, and children from minority backgrounds.
 During this time he contributed to over 50 textbooks ranging from kindergarten math to university computer science.
 Simultaneously, he was following a personal fascination with kindness, meditation, and mindfulness, which led to adding these two very different non-fiction works to his legacy: Saint Badass and How Love Wins.
 His commitment to mindful kindness started in 1973, as a founding member of the Eugene Buddhist Priory, and culminated in him becoming a lay minister in the Order of Buddhist Contemplatives.
 He was ordained as a lay Buddhist in 1975 by Rev. Master Houn Jiyu-Kennett.